Exercise Cobra Gold 2026 Maritime Strike

-U.S. Army Soldiers assigned to Task Force Tigershark, 1st Battalion, 229th Aviation Regiment, 16th Combat Aviation Brigade, conduct a sea-based operation from a U.S. Army UH-60 Black Hawk during Exercise Cobra Gold 2026 at Rayong Province, Thailand, March 3, 2026.
+U.S. Space Force 1st Lt.
+James Baggett, left, a space operations officer assigned to the 4th Electromagnetic Warfare Squadron, and U.S. Marine Corps Maj.
+David Harris, right, the air officer assigned to Marine Rotational Force-Southeast Asia, I Marine Expeditionary Force, discuss plans for a sea-based operation during Exercise Cobra Gold 2026 at Camp Red Horse, Thailand, March 2, 2026.
 Cobra Gold is the Indo-Pacific’s largest annual military exercise in mainland Asia, co-hosted by the U.S. and Thailand.
 The exercise brings together participants from multiple nations for military training and humanitarian projects that strengthen regional partnerships and demonstrate U.S. commitment to Indo-Pacific security.
-(U.S. Marine Corps video by Cpl.
+(U.S. Marine Corps photo by Cpl.
 Kenneth Twaddell)

 |Date Taken: